-Lately, the most eye-catching feature of the left bank of the River Daugava is the emerging office building of Swedbank, standing up tall and attractive over the river.
-An impression of upward gravitation is achieved by the slight narrowing of the house as the number of levels increase, as well as the sloping fasade solution, visually reminiscent of a sail, and the closing peak.
-The fasade glazing and environment layout elements visually link the building to the surface of water of the River Daugava, thereby merging it with the surroundings.
-The bank's new building forms the new outline of the left bank of the River Daugava, and symbolically represents the successful economic development of Latvia.
+A conspicuous feature of the left bank of River Daugava, Swedbank office building stands out for its sheer height and sleek silhouette.
+The impression of upward gravitation comes from the slight narrowing of the house as the number of levels increase, as well as the sloping façade solution, which is visually reminiscent of a sail, and the closing peak.
+The façade glazing and environment layout elements visually link the building to the surface of water of the River Daugava that way merging it with the surroundings.

-The architectural shape of the building was defined by its location, consequently, the silhouette carries the key role in the building’s design.
-It is characterized by lightness, dynamism, and transparency.
-The glazed fasade solution was put in place so as to allow some angles of full transparency of the building - it could be referred to as the most transparent building in the Baltics.
-The glass shading and the pools fitted in the green area underline the symbolic lucidity and lightness.
-The dynamics of the design is enforced by the fact that it looks different as viewed from different viewpoints – every time you see it as if anew.
+Swedbank Headquarters design authors are architects Viktors Valgums and Alvis Zlaugotnis.
+The architectonic shape of the building was dictated by its location, therefore the silhouette carries the main importance in the building’s design.
+It is characterized by lightness, dynamism and transparency.
+The glazed façade solution was made in a way that some angles provide full transparency to the building.
+Also the shading of glass and the pools fitted in the green area underline the lucidity and lightness.
+Moreover, the building looks different from different viewpoints – every time you see it as if anew.

-The floor structure is based on a central core in the middle and working space spread around it.
-This solution provides the maximum view from the premises to the Old Town, the part of Riga on the left bank of the Daugava, and the port.
+The functional solution of the floors is based on a layout with a central core in the middle and working space around it.
+Such a solution affords a view from the inside over Old Riga, the part of Riga on the left bank of Daugava, and the port.

-During the dark hours of the day, the building stands out on the background of the left bank of the River Daugava with its illuminated fa?ade of the external lighting and internal 'standing’ light composition.
+During the dark hours of the day, the building stands out against the backdrop of the left bank of River Daugava with its façade illumination consisting of external lighting and in-house ‘standing’ light composition.